Register to get access to free programming courses with interactive exercises

 <button class="btn btn-order">Order</button>

-If the default value of the argument is used, there's no need to add empty parentheses when calling, unlike Sass.
+If we use the argument default value, there is no need to add empty parentheses when calling, unlike in Sass.

 -